Alert: The Plaza Building will remain closed through Jan. 1, 2025.

-The new Colorado accessibility law, HB21-1110, affects university websites and will go into effect July 1, 2024.
-This means that university website owners/content managers must ensure your website content meets the minimum web accessibility standards before July 1.
+The new Colorado accessibility law, HB21-1110, affects university websites and went into effect July 1, 2024.
+This means that university website owners/content managers must ensure your website content meets the minimum web accessibility standards.

 Learn how to meet accessibility standards